zulip/zulip-gci/tasks/2017/issues.md

 ## Task Description

 Read the description of the issue and discussion in the comments.
 Try to understand all the considerations involved in the code.
-When you're ready to start working, you can claim the issue by commenting `@zulipbot claim` on the Github issue. zulipbot is a workflow management bot for the Zulip project that streamlines GitHub issue triage by allowing anyone to claim or label an issue and check the issue's status.
+When you've done enough reading to be confident you'll be able to make progress on the issue, you can claim the issue on GitHub by commenting `@zulipbot claim` on the Github issue (this will prevent Zulip contributors not involved in GCI from starting working on the issue, and you should do after claiming task in the GCI webapp).  zulipbot is a workflow management bot for the Zulip project that streamlines GitHub issue triage by allowing anyone to claim or label an issue and check the issue's status.
 You can read more about zulipbot at http://zulip.readthedocs.io/en/latest/contributing/zulipbot-usage.html